johnsiilver/boutique/docs/README.md

 contract to only change the data through the Boutique store.
 All changes in the store must copy the data before committing the changes.

-We will cover how this works later.
+On Unix based systems, it is possible to test your code to ensure no mutations.
+I have seen no way to do this for Windows.

 ## What is the cost of using a generic immutable store?

 There are three main drawbacks for using Boutique:

 * Boutique writes are slower than a non generic implementation due to type assertion, reflection and data copies
 * In very certain circumstances, Boutique can have runtime errors due to using interface{}
 * Storage updates are done via Actions, which adds some complexity